 Provincial Nominees Program (PNP)

 Each Canadian province and has their own unique Provincial Nomination Programs.
 With the exception of the province of Quebec, which has their own selection programs.
 To apply under the Provincial Nominee Program you must be nominated by a Canadian province or territory.

 If you are a Canadian permanent resident or citizen family Class Immigration reunites families from abroad.
 They will become permanent residents.
 You can sponsor:

 - brothers or sisters, nephews or nieces, granddaughters or grandsons who are orphaned, under 18 years of age and not married or in a common-law relationship accompanying relatives of the above (for example, spouse, partner and dependent children).

 You may not be eligible to be a sponsor if you:

-To qualify for Canadian citizenship you must physically live in Canada as a permanent resident for at least 1460 days in the six (6) years immediately before you apply for citizenship.
-In addition,
+To qualify for Canadian citizenship you must physically live in Canada as a permanent resident for at least 1,095 days in the five (5) years immediately before you apply for citizenship.
+In addition:

-• meet all applicable requirement under the Income Tax Act to file income taxes for any four (4) taxation years that are fully or partially within the six (6) years immediately before you apply;
+- Meet all applicable requirement under the Income Tax Act to file income taxes for any three (3) taxation years that are fully or partially within the five (5) years immediately before you apply;

 Note: If you were born abroad to a Canadian parent you may be a Canadian citizen.
 But, not all children born outside of Canada to Canadian parents automatically become Canadian citizens.
 Making an Application for Certificate of Citizenship is the official way to see if you are.